 Data Minimization and Enterprise Safety

 CTOs prioritize data privacy and security.
-SearchCans operates as a transient pipe.
-We do not store, cache, or archive your payload data.
-Once the requested content is delivered, it is immediately discarded from our RAM.
-This data minimization policy ensures GDPR and CCPA compliance, making SearchCans a safe choice for enterprise RAG pipelines handling sensitive information.
+SearchCans operates as a transient pipe and does not store, cache, or archive payload data.
+Once the requested content is delivered, it is discarded from RAM.
+This data minimization policy supports GDPR and CCPA compliance for enterprise RAG pipelines handling sensitive information.

-Pro Tip: For CTOs and enterprises, this “transient pipe” architecture is a critical security and compliance feature.
-It removes the risk associated with third-party data storage, which is a common vulnerability point in many scraping and data extraction services.
+For CTOs and enterprises, this "transient pipe" architecture reduces exposure associated with third-party data storage, which is a common vulnerability point in many scraping and data extraction services.

 Challenges and Considerations for Parallel AI Agents